nikkibiradar/reddit-data-pipeline/README.md

 The goal of this project is to build a robust and scalable data pipeline that automates the process of collecting Reddit data, transforming it, and storing it in AWS S3 for further analysis.

+## Features

+- **Data Extraction:** Fetches posts from Reddit using PRAW.
+- **Data Transformation:** Processes and cleans the data, including handling data types and missing values.
+- **Data Loading:** Saves the processed data to CSV files.
+- **Error Handling and Retry Mechanisms:** Implements exception handling and retry logic to manage API request failures and ensure data consistency.
+- **Scheduling:** Uses Apache Airflow for task scheduling and orchestration.

 ## Project Structure

 ```plaintext